AGCPartners/NeoReplicator/README.md

-# NeoRep
+# NeoReplicator
 A MySQL to Neo4J replicator based on binlog listener running on Node.js.

-NeoRep is a further development of ['Zong Ji'](https://github.com/nevill/zongji) library
+NeoReplicator is a further development of ['Zong Ji'](https://github.com/nevill/zongji) library

 This package has been tested with MySQL server 5.5.40 and 5.6.19.
 All MySQL server versions >= 5.1.15 are supported.
 It is briefly tested with MariaDB 10.0